CreateBlogSupport

 anchor

-1. In the Webex Developer Portal, navigate to the Generate WCIT Token page
+1. Navigate to the Generate WCIT Token page in the Webex Developer Portal

 3. Click Generate New Token